meditationstuff/protocol_1/index.md

 	* ditto for more abstract "things" like\~ "attention," "working memory" (not to inappropriately reify these, partially borrowing from cognitive science and sutta technical terms, vague handwave) and so on
 		* also ditto for learning, remembering...
 * falling backwards, whirlpool, "sensory whirlpool"
+* As best I can tell, I sort of think that "regret" is just a signal that there's relevant learning left to be mined from past experiences, and as far as I can tell, it goes away when that learning is complete. / https://x.com/meditationstuff/status/1552401919548788747
+	* And any holding onto regret, or sort of spontaneous flares of regret, is part of all that.
+Like it's ok to (fiercely) regret until/&#8203;unless you don't, etc., etc. "If only!!!!!!!!!!" /
+	* And I think there's a version of free-of-regret that is "clean" that really has hunted down all the like "you're fooling yourself that you're actually ok with that" and worked through everything of that nature. /
+	* And it might look less like cutting losses and more like fully inhabiting one's own story, fully finding oneself, or something like that.
+That's been my experience so far fwiw. /fin
+	* (lots (all??) emotions / feelings are maybe like this; and thoughts and...)
+* Speaking super loosely, it seems like the body wants homeostasis & the mind wants enlightenment.
+Enlightenment is at the bottom of some high-dimensional energy well & the right experiences and meditation (also an experience) unstick from local minima.
+Enlightenment is “natural.” https://x.com/meditationstuff/status/1716560634953818333
+	* When conditions are right, again and again, the mind spontaneously drops irrevocably closer to enlightenment, just a little bit more each time, like something under the force of gravity, an invariance relation always true everywhere.
+* Contextual goodness where context is one’s entire life, opportunity vigilance, vigilance cost is variable.
+The goodness of even the most felt good things (holy, sacred, sexy) sort of becomes radically contingent, instead of sort of fixed.
+Radically concrete instead of abstract but still think-about-able.
+No fixed goals no fixed good no fixed bad. cf. groundlessness and fluidity. #somethingwrongwiththis #maybesectiontodo
+* Metaphysical Theory of evil (credit XX), theory of misfortune, (theory of a good death) (theory of judgment and punishment) theory of victimhood;;; for evil credit coherence therapy drop off; theory of good fortune, theory of success;;;;; telic theories vs causal theories???
+Moral theories??
+CF, relationship to consequentialism and desire and preference; arbitrariness, contingency, necessity… Possibility, impossibility permission; forgiveness, redemption, destiny, fate; meaning, sensibleness, meaninglessness purposelessness; fault, blame determinism;; guilt, shame, embarrassment, serves-you-right,
+	* Theories of goodness, and how to protect against badness, and how to \[...] goodness theories of evil, and how to protect against evil, how to protect against badness
+* example "thoughtform": Near infinite Abrahamic judgment, pervading, all of time and space
+* ideas, meaning and mattering (tradeoffs?), relationship between public and private ideas
+* Can’t bypass ultimately "best do you think you can get," CF what you deserve and CF stuff worth but it’s going to Everything eventually.
+Deeper than lots of classical attainment stuff I think for most people and so on
+* Every moment is the last, and it’s always the end of everything CF Snowpiercer; oh is at the end of all humanity, a split-second away, sort of; always, at least something for the last time ever and ever #somethingwrongwiththis
+* universalizing (Naturalizing versus cf.) – – actually not that different than like any person in history, countless other people in history,  and then somehow !!! that’s good instead of, or at least, in addition to bad; actually not that different from a analogous class of people in history; would’ve had to deal with that at some point if not now or something similar or analogous or close enough #maybesectiontodo
+* Large scale, flow re-rotation, settlings and again and so on; late stage, large scale, metaphysical, re-factoring
+* content warning example nihilism: This, probably for the last time that probably for the last time… where, previously in theory could have done again, and maybe start to be fair, you never know Nothing solves it.  ends horrifically.  negates all value negates all goodness.
+All solutions and solutions pieces collected throughout life fail.
+Nothing will be OK ever again.
+Not even that will help and not even that.
+Thought you were going towards something good at least on net, and it at least seems like that might not be the case.
+* Words, sort of fail here, except for things, like it is what it is it is what it immediately reveals itself as it is to be and so on #somethingwrongwiththis #maybesectiontodo
+* All thought, and goal and theory and religion at base is theories of the impulses and sensations of the body, guarding against predicting satisfying, protecting against e.g. with respect to sexuality and being slammed by it #somethingwrongwiththis
+* Learns to self-regulate; learns to give to itself 100% #somethingwrongwiththis
+* notice and allow the shape of the can't
+* What are the nth-order effects/&#8203;consequences of X and are each of those good or bad, and therefore X is permitted, forbidden, necessary/&#8203;obligatory. #maybeaddtosection

 end "misc pith"